 Necessary business expenses (which are very narrowly defined) can be deducted from employment income and are not taxable if paid for or reimbursed by the employer.
-Travel to and from work is regarded as a private rather than a business expense.
+Travel to and from work is regarded as a private rather than a business expense and is not deductible.
 However, individuals assigned away from their permanent places of work for periods of up to 24 months may claim relief for the travel and subsistence costs associated with attendance at the temporary workplace.
 Reimbursement for business entertainment and for qualifying removal and relocation expenses of up to GBP 8,000 are not normally taxable.

-The tax rate applied to death estates where the deceased leaves 10% or more of their estate to charity is 36% (normally 40%).
+The inheritance tax rate applied to death estates where the deceased leaves 10% or more of their estate to charity is reduced to 36% (normally 40%).

 There is also a tax relief to encourage gifts of ‘pre-eminent works of art’ to the nation.
 The rules grant up to 30% relief on income tax or CGT to donors who give away major works of art or historical objects to the nation.
 The total value of tax reductions in this scheme, combined with the existing ‘acceptance-in-lieu’ scheme, which allows IHT to be paid using works of art, is GBP 30 million a year.